bitovi/academy/src/typescript/3-types.md

 Types are what determine how much memory is allocated to save a value.
 Types also detemine what operations or methods can be performed on a value.
 Types like strings can't have mathmatical operations performed on them, but methods like ``.length`` can be used.

-This section will explore how types are annotated when writing TypeScript and discuss type inference done by TypeScript
+This section will explore how types are annotated when writing TypeScript and discuss type inference done by TypeScript.

 ### Boolean